 Rutgers' new Master of Health Communication and Information (MHCI) program focuses on the communication, information, and media aspects of health-related policies and practices.
 Classes will explore the critical systems and interactions that support wellness in interpersonal, community, organizational, and public settings.
+Our new program is designed to enable you to navigate and leverage the intersections of communication, information, and media in an environment of information overload.
+Our MHCI degree focuses on the various communication modalities as well as the strategic and managerial aspects of information systems in healthcare.

 Now is the right time—and the right place.
 Housed at Rutgers University–New Brunswick, the MHCI program is nested within an exceptionally rich environment for health professions and health scholarship.
 Additionally, New Jersey is a global leader in pharmaceutical and biotech industries.